kevinlimantoro123/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

 * 2b.
-The file does not exist
+The path to the file is invalid, or is valid but the file does not exist at that location

   * 2b1.
 CraftConnect shows an error message and asks the user to check for spelling or choose an existent path.